How to Recover Your Gmail, Facebook or Yahoo Account [Updated 2019]

 Recover your account from the mobile app

-In the Login screen, press the “Get help signing in” text.
+In the Login screen, press the “Forgot password?” text.

-The next screen offers you a set of options to access your account, depending on how you created it.
+The next screens offer you a set of options to access your account, depending on how you created it.
 Choosing the email or phone number options will send you a password reset link either on your phone or email.

 No access to the registration email or other back-up contact details

-Step 3 – You don’t have access to your registration email or a phone number
+Let’s say you don’t have access to your registration email or a phone number.

 If you lost access to both your email account and phone number, you’ll have to dig deeper and press the “Need more help?” text.